 Costus leucanthus X kuntzei

-CURRENT NAME: Costus leucanthus X laevis
+OLD NAME: Costus leucanthus X laevis

-PROPOSED NAME: Costus leucanthus X kuntzei
+NEW NAME: Costus leucanthus X kuntzei

 NAME CHANGE NOTES: Unnamed natural hybrid found by Maas and Plowman